erick-rivas/django-reference/models/__guides.md

 # Models

-Represents the model definitions to database
+Represents the model definitions of the application (database)

 ## Table of content